developer-zebra/developer-zebra-site/src/emdk-for-xamarin/5-0/guide/about/index.md

 ### Supported Devices

 EMDK-X has been designed to work with all Zebra mobile computers running Android.

-**Devices and/or dessert flavors shown in bold below are newly added** in the current release.

-**Devices tested and validated for this release**:
+The devices listed below have been tested and validated for compatibility with this release.

 ### Mobile devices